 Marquee Theatrical Productions strives to provide an environment that meets the needs of all children.
 We believe in the interconnection of physical, mental, social and emotional health and work hard to provide an environment that promotes holistic health and wellness.

-As part of Marquee’s commitment to access and inclusion, we make intentional choices in our classroom practices to make sure we are a welcoming space for people with special needs, ethnicity, economic status, sexual orientation, and gender identity.
-Our program includes need-based scholarships, all-gender restrooms, introductions with pronouns, and a faculty happy to work with families to meet students’ individual physical, learning, and social needs.
+As part of Marquee’s commitment to accessibility and inclusion, we make intentional choices in our classroom practices to make sure we are a welcoming space for people with special needs, people of any and all ethnicities, economic status’, sexual orientations, and gender identities.
+Our program includes need-based scholarships, all-gender restrooms, the use of proper pronouns, and a faculty happy to work with families to meet students’ individual physical, learning, and social needs.

 Sheryl is the founder and Executive Director of Marquee and brings many years of experience in musical theatre both on-stage and behind the scenes.
 Stemming from an artistic family, Sheryl lives her passion every day through her work and program development at Marquee with the adult and youth educational productions/programs.
 Sheryl has taught musical theatre in York Region schools through parent council invitations and she also produced the the York Region Celebration of the Arts Talent Search for 12 years.
 Sheryl continues to work toward serving the community by ensure that Marquee’s productions and educational programs maintain a high level of professionalism and quality, for which it has grown to become so well known.